ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 An example of PoP input to compute 'client_cred_verify' using CBOR encoding is given in {{fig-client-cred-input-2}}.

-It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).
+It is REQUIRED of application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).

 In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").